mtth/azkaban/README.rst

 Syntax
 ------

+For medium to large sized projects, it quickly becomes tricky to manage the multitude of files required for each workflow. :code:`.properties` files are helpful but still do not provide the flexibility to generate jobs programmatically (i.e. using :code:`for` loops, etc.).
+This approach also requires us to manually bundle and upload our project to the gateway every time.

+We provide here a convenient framework to define jobs from a single python file.
+This framework is entirely compatible with the command line interface above, and even provides additional functionality (e.g. building and uploading projects in a single command).

 Quickstart
 **********

-We first create a configuration file for our project.
+We start by creating a configuration file for our project.
 Let's call it :code:`jobs.py`, the default file name the command line tool will look for.
 Here's a simple example of how we could define a project with a single job and static file: